pysam-developers/pysam/doc/developer.rst

        make -C doc html

 :file:`tests`
-   Code and data for testing
+   Code and data for testing and benchmarking

 :file:`htslib`
    Source code from htslib_ shipped with pysam.
-See :file:`setup.py` about importing.
+See :file:`import.py` about importing.

 :file:`samtools`
    Source code from :term:`csamtools` shipped with pysam.
+See :file:`import.py` about importing.

+:file:`bcftools`
-See :file:`setup.py` about importing.
+   Source code from :term:`cbcftools` shipped with pysam.
+See :file:`import.py` about importing.

 Importing new versions of htslib and samtools
 =============================================

-See instructions in :file:`setup.py` to import the latest version of htslib_ and samtools_.
+See instructions in :file:`import.py` to import the latest version of htslib_, samtools_ and bcftools_.

 Unit testing
 ============